 We’ve got you covered!
 Documents can be sent by mail to:

 Office of Undergraduate Admissions

 Or you can use the drop box in the first floor lobby of the Student Services Building.

-We look forward to welcoming you to SF State and ensuring all students get to enjoy a rich campus life, as public health guidelines permit.
-In Fall 2021, we will be offering in-person/on-campus courses as well as a variety of hybrid and remote learning options.
+With expanded on-campus course offerings, continued online options and robust student support services, we are looking forward to welcoming you to SF State and ensuring all students get to enjoy a rich campus life, as public health guidelines permit.

 We encourage you to review our Campus Comeback website for updates on classes and instruction.

 If you do not enroll in the term of your admission then you must reapply for future admission consideration and meet the requirements that are in effect at that time.

 A-G college preparatory courses taken in Winter, Spring, Summer or Fall 2020 terms and during Winter, Spring or Summer 2021 terms will be accepted with grades of "Credit" or "Pass".

 All other coursework must be graded and a grade of C- or better must be earned for the course to satisfy “a-g” requirements.